Sparse Federated Learning with Hierarchical Personalized Models

 \subsection{\texttt{sFedHP:} Algorithm}

 {

-We propose the {\texttt{sFedHP}} algorithm, and the pseudo-code is presented in Algorithm~1.
-At $t$-th communication round, the cloud server broadcasts the global model $\bm w^t$ to all edge servers.
-Then, the edge servers with their clients complete R rounds of iterative training and upload the edge global model $\bm w_i^t$ to aggregate a new global model $\bm w^{t+1}$.
-Moreover, similarly with~\cite{t2020personalized,karimireddy2020scaffold}, an additional parameter $\beta$ is used for global-model update to improve the convergence performance.
-Note that communication between the clients and edge servers is more efficient than between the clients and the cloud server.
-The latter's communication is high cost and latency because the distance is relatively long. }
+The pseudocode for {\texttt{sFedHP}} is outlined in Algorithm~1.
+During the $t$-th communication round, the cloud server broadcasts the global model $\bm w^t$ to all edge servers.
+Subsequently, the edge servers and their clients conduct R rounds of iterative training and upload their edge global model $\bm w_i^t$ to aggregate a new global model $\bm w^{t+1}$.
+As previously mentioned, {\texttt{sFedHP}} decomposes the optimization process into three stages.